m13253/RUCE-Dango/README.md

 RUCE (Rocaloid UTAU Compatible Engine) 0.3-alpha and UTAU 0.4.16 are required to render this project.

+The author is StarBrilliant.
 This project is released under Creative Commons CC-BY-SA 3.0.

 Rocaloid is a free and open source voice synthesis engine.
 It can be obtained at http://www.rocaloid.org/